Skip to the content.

 HomDGCat, a reliable Genshin leaker with a good track record, has published a playable character ID list for Nod-Krai, and we can make some educated guesses as to how they could possibly release Signora in 6.x.

 Hoyo has always consistently released 17 characters for each major version, so we can make an assumption that there will be 17 characters released in 6.x.
-The UGC characters likely won’t count towards this as they were only intended for use in custom game modes, and datamined info from HoneyHunter suggests that these don’t have proper icons, constellations, VAs, and ascension materials, which indicates they weren’t meant to be used in free roam.
-This means that in addition to the six unknown IDs 126, 127, and 129 - 132, there are two potential unknown IDs 134 and 135 following Sandrone.
+The UGC characters likely won’t count towards this as while they are usable in free roam, they can’t be used in endgame modes, which is the whole point of pulling for characters.
+This means that in addition to the unknown IDs 129, 130, and 132, there are two potential unknown IDs 134 and 135 following Sandrone.

 Now here’s my speculation of the unknown IDs:

-This leaves us with two remaining unknown IDs.
-We currently don’t know who these two IDs belong to, but it’s certainly possible that one of these could be Signora.
+We currently still don’t know who these two IDs belong to, but it’s certainly possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
 After all, out of the 11 Harbingers, only 5 are playable or will be playable as of now, and they’d probably want to release the lower-ranking Harbingers as soon as possible before the higher-ranking ones like Pierro, Capitano, Dottore and Columbina start to cannibalize on their sales too much as players who are indifferent to the Harbingers may be psychologically more likely to focus on the highest-ranking characters than lower ones as they give the impression of being the “best”.

 Signora being irrelevant to the story means nothing